Meow Match Is a Match Three Game with Cats!

 - You earn coins for beating levels

-- Earn coins by playing in events
+- Paying in events

-- Earn coins by taking care of the cats
+- Taking care of the cats

 - You can start levels with a few extra moves from watching ads

 - You can also get five extra moves when you run out from watching ads